Skip to main content

 Adding Metadata Fields on the Sources Tab

-Metadata fields can be viewed on the Sources tab in CaseFleet with the column chooser.
+Metadata fields can be viewed on the Sources tab in Casefleet with the column chooser.
 Simply click the column chooser button:

 When you've clicked the button, click the text to show hidden columns and check the fields that you want to add to the page: